New from ACTIVE: Check out our latest products here

 Without proper cleaning, residual coffee grounds can impart unwanted flavors to your next brew, negatively affecting the taste of your cup.

-- Fill the carafe with a soapy solution and agitate it using the plunger
+Fill the carafe with a soapy solution and agitate it using the plunger.

-- Allow all parts to air dry fully before storing it away
+Allow all parts to air dry fully before storing it away.

-Personalize Your Cup: Adjusting Brew Strength and Flavor
+Personalizing Your Cup: Adjusting Brew Strength and Flavor

 The beauty of French press coffee lies in its versatility in that you can personalize your brew to your exact taste.